William Fleetwood (judge)

 William Fleetwood (1535? – 1594) was an English lawyer and politician.
-He was Member of Parliament for Marlborough in 1558, Lancaster in 1559 and 1567, and for the City of London several times between 1572 and 1592, but his most significant position was as Recorder of London from 1571 to 1591.
+He was Member of Parliament for Marlborough in 1558, Lancaster in 1559 and 1567, St Mawes in 1571, and for the City of London several times between 1572 and 1592, but his most significant position was as Recorder of London from 1571 to 1591.
 A lawyer of the Middle Temple, he was a Queen's Serjeant in 1592.

 Early life

 Fleetwood was born about 1535, the (possibly illegitimate) son of Robert Fleetwood, in turn the third son of William Fleetwood of Heskin in Lancashire.
 He was educated at Brasenose College, Oxford, which he left without a degree, and the Middle Temple, from where he was called to the bar.
 He became a freeman by patrimony of the -Worshipful Company of Merchant Taylors of the City of London on 21 June 1557; autumn reader of his inn on 21 May 1563; steward of the company's manor of Rushbrook in 1564, and counsel in their suit against the Clothworkers in 1565.